On the convergence of the drainage network with branching: Estimates for coalescence times

 Hence, by the Markov property of the dual l-paths (in the reverse direction of time), we have that $\hat{\nu}_{\hat{u},\hat{v}}$ is stochastically dominated by a random variable $\hat{\nu}$ that has geometric distribution with parameter $p^4(1-p)^2$.
 Then:

-By the stochastic domination mentioned before and supposing that a coalescence time bound as the one that appears in Lemma \ref{lemma:dnbcoalescencetime} holds for dual l-paths starting at integer positions (this coalescence time bound is proved in Appendix \ref{sec:dualcoalesce}), we have that $P(\hat{\nu}_{\hat{u},\hat{v}} > t/2) \le Ce^{-ct}$.
+By the stochastic domination mentioned before and supposing that a coalescence time bound as the one that appears in Lemma \ref{lemma:dnbcoalescencetime} holds for dual l-paths starting at integer positions (we prove it in Appendix \ref{sec:dualcoalesce}), we have that $P(\hat{\nu}_{\hat{u},\hat{v}} > t/2) \le Ce^{-ct}$.
 Now, recalling that $k$ denotes the initial distance between the two dual l-paths, we have

-where $c$ a upper bound on the conditional mean of an increment of the distance between two dual l-paths, we mean here that one can find $c$ that does not depend on the initial distance between both paths.
-It is straightforward to compute $c$ and we leave the details to the reader.
+where $C>0$ is an upper bound on the conditional expectation of an increment of the distance between two dual l-paths, i.e., one can find some $C$ that does not depend on the initial distance between both paths.
+It is straightforward to compute $C$, and we leave the details to the reader.
 Thus we only need to consider that both dual paths start from integer positions.

 Denote by $\hat{Z}^k_t$ the distance after $t$ steps between the position of two dual paths that start in integer positions at time zero with initial distance $k$, and by $\hat{\tau}_k$ the coalescence time of these two dual paths, i.e: